 Since August 2010, the web-based research portal vetsXL for the GRSK e.V. is completely available.
 Veterinarians can upload the images, associations can manage the images, and a powerful DICOM viewer with corresponding measuring instruments is available for the experts.
 This presentation shows the procedure for veterinary surgeons, associations and consultants.
-Further information can be found in the download area below.
+Further information can be found here (only in German).

 Dr. K. Amort